-In addition to the people mentioned by Jesse, as always I especially want to thank my wife for being so supportive of this project.
+In addition to the people mentioned by Jesse, I also want to commend Brian for the great work he has done on this edition.
+It is a much better book because of his efforts.
+And, as always, I especially want to thank my wife for being so supportive of this project.
 It sounds trite and repetitious, but it would not be possible without her help.